yglukhov/android/README.md

 # android
-Nim bindings to Android NDK
+Nim bindings to Android NDK and SDK